awsdocs/amazon-connect-admin-guide/doc_source/scenario-deployment-approaches.md

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/connect/latest/adminguide/images/architecture/inbound.png)

-When a phone call is placed to a number claimed in or ported to your Amazon Connect instance, the contact flow associated with the called number will be invoked\.
-You can define the contact flow using contact blocks that can be configured with no coding knowledge required\.
-The contact flow determines how the contact should be processed and routed, optionally prompting the contact for additional information to assist in routing decisions, storing those attributes to the contact details, and, if necessary, routing that contact to an agent with all of the call details and transcripts gathered along the way\.
-Through the contact flow, you can invoke AWS Lambda functions to query customer information, call other AWS services like Amazon Pinpoint to send SMS text messages, and use native AWS service integrations including Amazon Lex for NLU/NLP and Kinesis Video Streams for real\-time streaming of voice calls\.
+When a phone call is placed to a number claimed in or ported to your Amazon Connect instance, the flow associated with the called number will be invoked\.
+You can define the flow using flow blocks that can be configured with no coding knowledge required\.
+The flow determines how the contact should be processed and routed, optionally prompting the contact for additional information to assist in routing decisions, storing those attributes to the contact details, and, if necessary, routing that contact to an agent with all of the call details and transcripts gathered along the way\.
+Through the flow, you can invoke AWS Lambda functions to query customer information, call other AWS services like Amazon Pinpoint to send SMS text messages, and use native AWS service integrations including Amazon Lex for NLU/NLP and Kinesis Video Streams for real\-time streaming of voice calls\.

 If an inbound contact needs to reach an agent, the contact is put into a queue and routed to an agent when they change their status to Available, according to your routing configuration\.
 When the available agent’s contact is accepted manually or through auto\-accept configuration, Amazon Connect connects the contact with the agent\.

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/connect/latest/adminguide/images/architecture/inbound2.png)

- When an inbound contact comes from a browser or mobile app request for a chat session, the request is routed to a web service or Amazon API Gateway endpoint that calls the Amazon Connect chat API to invoke the contact flow configured in your request\.
-You can use the same contact flows for chat and voice, where the experience is managed and routed dynamically, based on the logic defined in the contact flow\.
+ When an inbound contact comes from a browser or mobile app request for a chat session, the request is routed to a web service or Amazon API Gateway endpoint that calls the Amazon Connect chat API to invoke the flow configured in your request\.
+You can use the same flows for chat and voice, where the experience is managed and routed dynamically, based on the logic defined in the flow\.

 ## Outbound<a name="outbound"></a>

 Amazon Connect allows you the ability to programmatically make outbound contact attempts to local and international endpoints, reduce agent set\-up time between contacts, and improve agent productivity\.
 By using the [Amazon Connect Streams](https://github.com/aws/amazon-connect-streams) API and [StartOutboundVoiceContact](https://docs.aws.amazon.com/connect/latest/APIReference/API_StartOutboundVoiceContact.html), you can develop your own outbound solution or take advantage of existing partner integrations that work with your CRM data to create dynamic, personalized experiences for your contacts and empowering your agents with the tools and resources they need to service those contacts\.

 Outbound campaigns are typically driven by contact data exported from CRMs and separated into contact lists\.
-Those contacts are prioritized and either delivered to the agents to initiate after a period of preview or programmatically contacted via Amazon Connect Outbound API, driven by your contact flow logic, and connecting to agents as needed\.
+Those contacts are prioritized and either delivered to the agents to initiate after a period of preview or programmatically contacted via Amazon Connect Outbound API, driven by your flow logic, and connecting to agents as needed\.
 Typical outbound contact center use cases include fraud and service alerts, collections, and appointment confirmations\.

 ## Hybrid<a name="hybrid"></a>